YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 - "CP51932" was regarded as a variant of "EUC-JP" formulated by Microsoft.
   It was, however, intended to be used mainly by web browsers (i.e. Internet Explorer considering the historical background) on Windows.
   As a result, it is incompatible with the original "EUC-JP" widely used on UNIX.
-  Thus, "CP51932" should not be bound to `.japaneseEUC`.
+  Consequently, "CP51932" should not be associated with `.japaneseEUC`.
 - "CP932" is no longer available for a name of any encodings.
 Consequently, `String.Encoding.shiftJIS.name` returns "Shift_JIS".
 - "Windows-31J" is a variant of "Shift_JIS" extended by Microsoft.
-  For the historical reason, `String.Encoding.shiftJIS` is an encoding equivalent to `kCFStringEncodingDOSJapanese` in CF (not to `kCFStringEncodingShiftJIS`), which means that `.shiftJIS` should be created from the name "Windows-31J" as well.
+  For historical reasons, `String.Encoding.shiftJIS` is an encoding equivalent to `kCFStringEncodingDOSJapanese` in CF (not to `kCFStringEncodingShiftJIS`), which means that `.shiftJIS` should be created from the name "Windows-31J" as well.

 ## Source compatibility